How To Change Ignition Lock Cylinder Without A Key?

 In order to remove an ignition cylinder you will need these tools: flathead screwdriver, power drill and wrenches for bolts or screws.

-Remove all covers, panels, screws and clips that hold the steering column cover in place.
+Remove all covers, panels, screws and clips that hold the steering column cover.
 Adjust the steering wheel position to allow a better access to the ignition cylinder.

 Locating the Release Pin or Mechanism